idlesign/uwsgiconf/docs/040_hints.md

 Using the above, `embedded_plugins` will be inhabited by plugins actually available in uWSGI.

-## Ways run uWSGI
+## Ways to run uWSGI

 !!! question

     Ok I have a config (e.g. `uwsgiconf.py`), how to run uWSGI with it?

-There are several ways to run uWSGI configure with `uwsgiconf.py`.
+There are several ways to run uWSGI configured with `uwsgiconf.py`.

 ### uwsgiconf run